spectrocloud/librarium/docs/docs-content/getting-started/azure/update-k8s-cluster.md

 Once these changes are complete, select the **Workloads** tab.
 Then, select the **hello-universe** namespace.

-Two replicas of the **hello-universe-deployment** are available, instead of the one specified by your cluster profile.
+Two **ui** pods are available, instead of the one specified by your cluster profile.
 Your override has been successfully applied.

 Navigate to the left **Main Menu** and select **Profiles** to view the cluster profile page.
 Find the cluster profile corresponding to your _hello-universe-frontend_ cluster, named `azure-profile`.

 Click on it to view its details.
 Select **1.0.0** in the version dropdown.

 Select the **hello-universe** pack.
 The editor appears.
-Change the `replicas` field to `3` on line `14`.
+Change the `replicas` field to `3` on line `15`.
 Click on **Confirm Updates**.
 The editor closes.

 Click on **Save Changes** to confirm the changes you have made to your profile.